isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

     <td style="font-size:18px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8"><b>TraceTogether app</b> </td>
     <td style="font-size:18px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8">
      <ol style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Check that their mobile device is compatible<sup>1</sup> with the TraceTogether app, <a href="https://www.tracetogether.gov.sg">download</a> it on their mobile device, and register their mobile number and personal details on the app.
-Visitors must register their profile on the app with the <b>same identification number, nationality and date of birth</b> as those shown in the passport that they are using to enter Singapore.
+Visitors must register their profile on the app with the same identification number, nationality/citizenship and date of birth as those shown in the passport/travel document that they are using to enter Singapore.
 A TraceTogether App setup guide for travellers can be found <a href="https://support.tracetogether.gov.sg/hc/en-sg/articles/1500002071841-I-m-travelling-to-Singapore-How-do-I-set-up-the-TraceTogether-App-">here</a>.
 </li>
      </ol>
                <p style="margin-top:0px; margin-bottom:0px; font-size:18px;"> <i> Note: The following groups are not required to download the TraceTogether app:</i></p>